LoginRadius/docs/content/blog/get-started-dotnet-webforms/index.md

 ## SDK Installation

 In this tutorial, we will use JavaScript to make API calls to LoginRadius.

-Download the LoginRadius HTML5 SDK from **[Github](https://github.com/LoginRadius/HTML5-SDK)** and include the JavaScript file on your web page.
-In this example, we've saved the SDK script file to our project's `Scripts` folder like such:
+- Download the LoginRadius HTML5 SDK from **[Github](https://github.com/LoginRadius/HTML5-SDK)**.
+- Include the JavaScript file on your web page.
+In this example, we've saved the SDK script file to project's `Scripts` folder like such:

 ![alt_text](images/scripts.png "image_tooltip")

-We include the script in our web page with the following:
+- Include the script in the web page with the following:

 ```html
 <script src="/Scripts/LoginRadiusV2SDK.11.0.0.js" type="text/javascript"></script>